ulikoehler/selective-copy/README.md

 The python script will collect all the read-opened absolute filenames using an `asyncio`-based server that easily allows to handle an arbitrary number of connections efficiently.

 `libopenlog` will only send the server the filenames for files within the `LIBOPENLOG_PREFIX` directory.
 When using `selective-copy.py`, this defaults to `--workdir`, but you can override that using `--prefix`.
-The purpose of that filter is to avoid copying files e.g. from
+The purpose of that filter is to avoid copying files e.g. from `/usr/include`.
+If you want to copy *all* files, use `--prefix /`, i.e. prefix = root directory.

 After the command has finished, the python script will compute the path of each file relative to `LIBOPENLOG_PREFIX` and then copy it inside the destination directory (i.e. `--copy-to`) using the same folder structure.